Becoming an Associate at Garvey Schubert Barer

 You also will be encouraged, and have opportunities, to work on public service matters.
 For example, the firm has litigated, on a pro bono basis, large game-changing cases that protect the rights of some of society’s most vulnerable people.
 Many associates, with the full support of the firm, provide direct services to indigent clients and nonprofit organizations.

 Providing meaningful work and real-life experience early in your career is one way we help you grow your legal skills and reach your professional goals.
 Another way is through effective mentoring and professional development programs.

-We hire associates we believe have the potential to one day become owners in the firm.
+We hire associates we believe have the potential to one day become principals in the firm.
 This approach benefits both our associates and our firm.
-A large percentage of our owners who once were associates at the firm who now practice in a variety of areas, including mergers and acquisitions, business transactions, maritime law, government contracts, public policy, lobbying and political law, sports and entertainment law, labor and employment law, trusts and estates, and bankruptcy and litigation.
+A large percentage of our principals who once were associates at the firm who now practice in a variety of areas, including mergers and acquisitions, business transactions, maritime law, government contracts, public policy, lobbying and political law, sports and entertainment law, labor and employment law, trusts and estates, and bankruptcy and litigation.
 Many hold leadership positions in the firm, serving as practice group chairs, office managing directors, and members of the Executive Committee or as chairperson of our firm’s Board of Directors.
 In short, Garvey Schubert Barer is a law firm where a talented young associate can make a lasting, fulfilling legal career.